Aldershot: Stock car racing

-Aldershot Stadium was located in Oxenden Road, Tongham and staged Stock Car racing for the first time on 30 October 1954.
-Together with other short-circuit formulae (including Superstox, Hot Rods, Bangers and Midgets) racing was held regularly (every Thursday evening, every Boxing Day afternoon and later on Saturdays).
+Aldershot Stadium was located in Oxenden Road, Tongham, and staged Stock Car racing for the first time on 30 October 1954.

-The racing took place initially on a loose shale track inside the greyhound track; after Motorcycle speedway racing at the venue ceased the shale track was replaced with a hard tarmaced surface.
+The racing took place initially on a loose shale track inside the greyhound track; after Motorcycle speedway racing at the venue ceased, the shale track was replaced with a hard tarmaced surface.
 The track was home to the Aldershot Knights for National League team racing in 1966 and again in 1971 and 1972.

-The site was the headquarters for the promoter, Spedeworth International ltd. Major national events at the track were few and far between – the most notable title race contested there being the 1975 British Superstox Championship (27 Sep 1975, won by Steve Monk).

 The final meeting at Oxenden Road took place on 21 November 1992.
-Immediately after this date the site was cleared for construction of the A331 Blackwater Valley Road, which forms a by-pass for Aldershot and Farnborough.
+Immediately after this date, the site was cleared for construction of the A331 Blackwater Valley Road, which forms a by-pass for Aldershot and Farnborough.

-Now, short-circuit motor sport takes place in Aldershot again, at the Aldershot Raceway, Pegasus Village, Rushmoor Arena.
-Founded and named by local man and ex short circuit racing driver Malcolm Roberts, his wife Gwen and their children in memory of and following the death of their eldest son, also Malcolm, a short circuit motor racing enthusiast.
-The site is now operated by Spedeworth, whilst the Roberts family relocated to a new circuit in Aldermaston, West Berkshire.

-Speedway racing
+Speedway

-Circa 1929, a track operated at a stadium in Boxalls Lane.
-Speedway returned to Aldershot in 1950 at the local greyhound stadium.
-The Shots featured in the lower echelons of the sport up to 1960.
+In 1929, eight meetings were held at the 25 acres Aldershot Sports Stadium on Boxall's Lane.
+The first of these was held on Wednesday 3 July 1929.
+Speedway returned to Aldershot in 1950 at Aldershot Stadium.
+The Shots featured primarily in the third tier of the sport up to 1960.

 Olympics

 Aldershot hosted three of the five events in the modern pentathlon at the 1948 London Olympics.
-The swimming was held in Aldershot Lido, Maida Gymnasium hosted the fencing, and the cross-country equestrian event was held at Tweseldown.
+The swimming was held in Aldershot Lido, Maida Gymnasium hosted the fencing and the cross-country equestrian event was held at Tweseldown.
 All of the Olympic equestrian events, excluding the Prix des Nations, were also held at Aldershot.
 It was announced on 15 January 2008 that the Aldershot Military Town had been chosen as the official training camp for the British Olympic team ahead of the 2012 Olympic Games in London.
 However, in April 2010, it was announced that Team GB would be training at Loughborough University.